nmonareng/TSA-Complaints/README.md

 ### Finding 2

-This graph displays the number of complaints received per month.
+This time-series chart tracks the total number of complaints submitted each month.
+The data reveals long-term trends in passenger dissatisfaction with TSA procedures.
 There is a clear pattern of increased complaints during peak travel seasons (summer and holidays), suggesting that TSA resources may need to be adjusted accordingly.
+TSA complaints increased significantly after mid-2021, likely due to the post-COVID travel surge.
+Complaints remain consistently high, suggesting persistent passenger frustrations with TSA operations and there is no clear downward trend, meaning issues have not been fully resolved.

 <img src="https://github.com/nmonareng/TSA-Complaints/blob/main/Findings2.png" width="500">